semnil/beego-tutorial/ebfiles/t1/readme.md

 ## STEP2

+The created container is empty.
-Create a new application.
+Create a new application with Beego web application framework.

 ```
+# Go inside the container
 docker-compose exec app bash
+# Create a new application
+# Enter "yes" to overwrite.
 bee new quickstart
-# Enter "yes" to overwrite.
 exit
-# load created application
+# Load created application
 docker-compose restart
 ```